 However tarantulas are not aggressive and do not spin webs for you to run into.
 Instead, the spiders will dig burrows in the ground and wait for prey.

 They can become enormous though, so they can be frightening, but they are very docile if you don’t try to handle them.

 Unfortunately, the demand for pet spiders is high.
 As a result, many tarantulas in Mexico are actually becoming endangered because of this high demand.

 Mexican Jumping Spider

-Poisonous Spiders in Mexico: The Four That Are Dangerous to Humans
+Poisonous Spiders In Mexico: Four That Are Dangerous To Humans

 1. The Black Widow